Felix Seiwald

-Felix Seiwald (born 20 August 2000) is an Austrian professional footballer who plays as a left-back for First Vienna on loan from Ried.
+Felix Seiwald (born 20 August 2000) is an Austrian professional footballer who plays as a left-back for Austrian Regionalliga club Union Gurten.

 Career

 Seiwald is a product of the youth academies of Flachau and Ried.
 He began his senior career with the reserves of Ried in 2019, signing his first professional contract on 17 June 2019 before being promoted to the first team in 2020.
 On 8 February 2021, he joined Vorwärts Steyr on loan for 1.5 years.
 He was recalled early to Ried on 30 June 2021 to train with their first team, earning Vorwärts Steyr some compensation.

+On 13 July 2023, Seiwald signed a one-season contract with Floridsdorfer AC.

+In September 2024, Seiwald announced that he ended his playing career at the age of 24 to focus on his studies.

+Four months later, Seiwald came out of the retirement and joined Union Gurten in the third-tier Austrian Regionalliga.

 International career

 Seiwald is a youth international for Austria, having been called up to represent the Austria U21s in October 2021.